 Well, that 2014 summer came and I knew that it was only a countdown from there.
 Jingle had lost weight, did not eat nearly as much as he should be eating, and didn’t get as excited at the things he loved.
 His energy level had decreased to a point where he was just sleeping all day and night.
 I remember waking up at night and fearing he had already passed when I didn’t hear any breathing noises.
 I would shake him awake and he would groggily lift his head, look at me, then plop his head right back down.

 Two days before he passed, I knew.
-He showed the exact same signs my old guinea pig did.
 He first stopped eating.
 I offered him his absolute favorite foods– canned dog food, chicken meat, eggs, rice, chicken broth, cheese, but nothing worked.
 He just did not eat.
 The next day, his body was just so limp.
 He could not stand up on his own.
 I held him up as I tried to get him to go to the bathroom, but he just lay there.
 Defeated.
 I would pick up his limp body, bring him back inside.
 Repeat a couple hours later, ending with the same results.

 He lived through the night.
 That morning I had work and so I kissed his head and headed out.
 At 2:30, 30 minutes before I was to go home and call me crazy, but I literally felt my heart sink, and I knew.
 I looked at my watch, waited for 3pm to hit, and rushed home.
 My mom’s car in the driveway confirmed it as I pulled up the driveway.